aclap-dev/weh/README.md

 **weh** stands for *WebExtensions Helper*.

-This is a tool that speeds up browser add-ons development by providing a workflow that generates automatically a build extension directory that you can directly install into your browser.
+This tool speeds up browser add-ons development by providing a workflow that generates automatically a build extension directory you can directly install into your browser.

-**weh** also provides source code that goes into your addon to make easier a number of common tasks like managing preferences and two-way communications between the extension background and its user interface content pages.
+**weh** also provides source code that goes into your addon to ease a number of common tasks like managing preferences and two-way communications between the extension background and its user interface content pages.
 Developing the user interface using ReactJS is simplified but you may choose not to use this library.

 **weh**-generated extensions are compatible with Firefox, Chrome, Opera and Edge.
 You should of course maintain this compatibility in the code you add to your project.